mikeyPower/buffer-overflow/README.md

     -fno-stack-protector

 This flag emits extra code to check for buffer overflows, such as stack smashing attacks.
-If we were to compile the exploit without the flag, the gcc compiler would in most cases be able to prevent the buffer over.
+If we were to compile the exploit without the flag the gcc compiler would in most cases be able to prevent the buffer over.

-Now once we've compiled our code we can run the output
+Now once we've compiled our code we can run the output as follows.

     ./buffer_overflow